-- C5.1 The assessment criteria for the DECRA grant opportunity are: - a.
-Investigator/Capability b.
-Project quality and innovation
+C5.1 The assessment criteria for the DECRA grant opportunity are:

+a.
+Investigator/Capability

 - Research Opportunity and Performance Evidence (ROPE) including record of high quality research outputs appropriate to the discipline/s. - capability of candidate to build collaborations both within Australia and internationally.